 Transportation

-The State may reimburse the employee in compliance with the State Travel Policy and Procedures for the most economical mode of transportation during:
+The State may reimburse the employee in compliance with the current rates stated in the State Travel Policy and Procedures for the most economical mode of transportation during:

 Househunting Trip

 The State allows one (1) round-trip pre-moving (househunting) trip for up to two people at the current rates for lodging, per diem and transportation pursuant to the State Travel Policy.
 The househunting trip shall not exceed 5 days.